Anthem confident, but experts see antitrust hurdles to Cigna deal

-NEW YORK/WASHINGTON (Reuters) - U.S. health insurer Anthem Inc on Monday dismissed concerns that buying smaller competitor Cigna Corp would be considered anti-competitive, even as antitrust experts said the combination would earn regulatory scrutiny.
+NEW YORK/WASHINGTON, June 22 (Reuters) - U.S. health insurer Anthem Inc on Monday dismissed concerns that buying smaller competitor Cigna Corp would be considered anti-competitive, even as antitrust experts said the combination would earn regulatory scrutiny.

 Any merger could require asset sales and would be complicated by other potential deals in the U.S. healthcare industry, expected to see rapid consolidation.
 Insurers have emerged from years of changes in health insurance under President Barack Obama’s national healthcare reform law and are seeking now to use scale to trim administrative costs and negotiate lower prices with doctors in their networks.